Male Sexual Organs

 … now I am aware that on that day, I had suffered a profound loss conflict with the development of a testicular cancer.
 The biopsy revealed a testicular teratoma.
 At the time I underwent surgery.
 Today, with the understanding of the Iron Rule of Cancer, I would certainly never do so…” (Ryke Geerd Hamer).

 DEVELOPMENT AND FUNCTION OF THE TESTICLES: In the male fetus, the development of the testicles starts in the abdominal cavity at the height of the upper lumbar region, approximately in the same area as the female ovaries.
 Around the seventh month of gestation, the testes descend into the scrotum.
 Like the peritoneum that covers the abdominal organs, a peritoneal layer (tunica vaginalis testis) envelops the testicles for protection.
 The testicles contain germ cells and interstitial cells (Leydig cells) that are responsible for the production of testosterone as well as small quantities of estrogen.
-Testosterone is required to transform germ cells into mature sperms with a head and a short tail.
+Testosterone is required to transform germ cells into mature sperms with a head and a tail.
 The tail allows the sperms to propel into the epididymis at the surface of the testicle, where they are stored up to one month.
 When a male is sexually aroused, sperms enter the seminal duct.
 Mixed with the seminal fluids from the prostate gland and the seminal vesicles, semen empties into the urethra and is expelled during ejaculation.
 The testicles originate from the new mesoderm and are therefore controlled from the cerebral medulla.

 BRAIN LEVEL: The testicles are controlled from the cerebral medulla, at the area where it adjoins the midbrain.
 The right testicle is controlled from the left side of the brain; the left testicle is controlled from the right cerebral hemisphere.
 Hence, there is a cross-over correlation from the brain to the organ.